 It was a year of new things for the polytechnic in 1989, with a new name, a new associate director and a new building

 The year was a momentous one, marking a significant change as Parumoana Community Polytechnic became Whitireia Community Polytechnic.
-Early in the year, the council had made a recommendation to the Associate Minister of Education that the name be changed to Whitireia Community Polytechnic – Te Kura Matatini o Whitireia – and the change came into effect in September of that year.
+Early in the year, the council had made a recommendation to the Associate Minister of Education that the name is changed to Whitireia Community Polytechnic – Te Kura Matatini o Whitireia – and the change came into effect in September of that year.
 It was widely felt that the new name more accurately reflected the regional nature of the polytechnic and its aspiration ‘to lead and illuminate our communities through tertiary education.’

 In 1988 founding associate principal/director Marjorie Truong had been seconded to a Department of Education position and after a gap of six months, her replacement, Deirdre Dale, a former acting associate director and head of school at Wanganui Community College, was welcomed to the polytechnic.
 This was a significant appointment as she would go on to become the polytechnic's second chief executive eight years later when Turoa Royal retired.